-We started our second day in Budapest on the hill in Buda at Mátyás Church.Perched overlooking Fisherman’s Bastion and the river the Roman Catholic church was originally built in 1015 but the current building dates from the 14th century.
+We started our day on the hill in Buda at Mátyás Church.Perched overlooking Fisherman’s Bastion and the river the Roman Catholic church was originally built in 1015 but the current building dates from the 14th century.
 The inside is as opulent as you’d expect and the tiled roof was a particular highlight for me.

 After wandering through the church we emerged into the glorious sunlight and made our way to Fisherman’s Bastion.
 The turrets offer a fabulous view over the picturesque river and Pest and are a great spot to see the Hungarian Parliament Building.